 The NHS in Scotland is committed to helping every dental patient maintain a healthy and stable mouth.
-It does that through treating the vast variety of different dental conditions patients come to see us with.

 Dr Robert Kirke, a dentist at Appletree Dental Care in Glasgow, describes the range of dental treatments available on the NHS and how they help you maintain healthy teeth and gums.